jessyovia/JW.ABULULANCE/README.md

 ## My purpose of doing this;

-I’ve always been passionate about using technology to solve real-life problems, and JW-Abulance is one way I’m exploring that.
+I’ve always been passionate about using technology to solve real-life problems, and JW.Abulance is one way I’m exploring that.
 My goal is to create something that could actually save lives by reducing response time in emergencies.

 ## Wanna Help?